mechaman111/spnati/background_metadata_reference.md

 This is a boolean value; it will either be `true` or completely undefined.

 Backgrounds with this set will also be automatically tagged with the `water` tag.

 ### Examples
  - Hot Spring
+ - Poolside
+ - Beach

+## Bathing Location (`bathe`)

+This metadata value indicates whether this is a location where people are expected to get naked for bathing.

+This is a boolean value; it will either be `true` or completely undefined.

+Backgrounds with this set will also be automatically tagged with the `bathe` tag.

+### Examples
+ - Hot Spring